 1) Research and read through the website, our partner SISP's website and the program pages that you have access to;

-2) Read through the Global Program Outline and utilise it for marketing your efforts;
+2) Read through our Marine Conservation Masterplan and utilise it for marketing your efforts;

 3) Draw up a strategy for your crowdfunding efforts, including the following:

-- Draw up a timeline outlining campaign peak moments (e.g. $1000 raised by end of week one; specific ask e-mail sent to all contacts on day 12 to increase funding by $1000; event on day 21 to reach (or exceed) $3000 target.
+Draw up a timeline outlining campaign peak moments (e.g. $1000 raised by end of week one; specific ask e-mail sent to all contacts on day 10 to increase funding by $1000; event in final days before crowdfunding end date to reach (or exceed) $3000 target.

 4) Approach businesses with your own proposal as well as the Global Program Outline and ask them to donate in exchange for including them in your blog, etc. You may be suprised at how much they are willing to assist you!